-On the flip side, GoDaddy’s Unlimited plan comes with unlimited domains, storage and databases.
+On the flip side, GoDaddy’s Unlimited plan comes with unlimited domains, storage, and databases.
 It also comes with SSL certificates and premium DNS.

 Another very crucial feature in the hosting industry is the memory limit.
 The memory limit refers to the number of files that your website can produce whenever a customer visits your website.
 The bigger the memory the better the speed because it will load faster.

-On one hand, Bluehost has set their memory limit at 256 MBs by default.
+On one hand, Bluehost has set its memory limit at 256 MBs by default.
 GoDaddy, on the other hand, has not set any memory limit.
 And if you want to expand your memory space on GoDaddy, it will cost you $12 more per annum.

 If you want even better hosting features and support, SiteGround is a good option too.